danilouie/blog/daniellelouieblog/content/posts/interactive-viz-cb.md

 We want the function to take in the 'args' parameter because we want the function to accept an arbitrary number of positional arguments.
 When handling widget events, such as checkbox changes, the user may pass additional arguments that are not necessarily sed by the plot.
 With 'args' as the argument passed into the function, we can ensure that the function will be able to handle the additional arguments without running into an error.

-Now, in order for the plot to update with each user input, we need to first clear the previous plot.
-Let's also set the figure dimensions to esnure clarity and ease of visibility for our plot.
+Now, in order for the plot to update with each user input (aka, plotting new data), we need to be able to clear whatever the previous plot was.
+Let's also set the figure dimensions to ensure clarity and ease of visibility for our plot.

 ```python
 def update_countplot(*args)